Starting and Consolidator Laureate Awards Programme

 - To build the international competitiveness of awardees and Ireland as a whole.

-- To leverage greater success for the Irish research system in European Research Council awards.
+- To leverage greater success for the Irish research system in ERC awards.

-Potential applicants should read the 2017 Terms and Conditions to carefully ascertain whether or not they are eligible to apply to the scheme.
-A Word version of the indicative application form is also provided.
-Please note that these are for information purposes only.
-All applicants must create and complete their submission through the online system.
+Potential applicants should read the Call Document to carefully ascertain whether or not they are eligible to apply to the scheme.

 Key eligibility criteria include the following: